Optimal Hamiltonian for a quantum state with finite entropy: The main results

-The above observations also show that \emph{for any infinite rank state $\rho$ with finite entropy $S(\rho)$ the parameters $C$, $D$ and $P_m$ in representation (\ref{s-rep}) of the operator $H(\rho,E_0,E)$ and the value of $S(\gamma_{H(\rho,E_0,E)}(E))$ can be determined using a finite number of maximal eigenvalues of $\rho$}.
-This is important for practical applications of Theorem \ref{main}.
+The above observations show that \emph{for any infinite rank state $\rho$ with finite entropy $S(\rho)$ the parameters $\beta_m$, $c_m$ and the projector $P_m$ in representation (\ref{HB-exp-2}) of $H(\rho,E_0,E)$ and the value of $S(\gamma_{H(\rho,E_0,E)}(E))$ can be determined using a finite number of maximal eigenvalues of $\rho$}.
+This is important for practical applications of Theorem \ref{main}. \end{remark}